 Te Maihi Karauna – The Māori Language Strategy

 The Maihi Karauna will be the Crown’s strategy for te reo Māori and will complement the Maihi Māori, the strategy being developed by Te Mātāwai.

 Te Puni Kōkiri, in partnership with Te Taura Whiri i te Reo Māori, is leading the development of the Maihi Karauna working with other Crown agencies.

-It is expected to be released in the first half of 2017.
+It is expected to be released by the end of 2017.